cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 Checked as part of the e2e test `inactive-provider-validators-on-consumer`.

-### Scenario 5: Inactive validators *should* get jailed for downtime on the provider chain
+### Scenario 5: Inactive validators *should* get jailed for consumer downtime on the provider chain

 This can be tested by having an inactive validator go offline on a consumer chain for long enough to accrue downtime.
 The consumer chain should send a SlashPacket to the provider chain, which should jail the validator.